When our lives and our livelihoods are in harmony with nature, everyone wins.

 Sustainable thriving is a state in which all people, all species, and the planet we share not only survive but also flourish harmoniously — and not just for a short period but over the long term.

-Sustainable thriving is a model for cultivating shared prosperity while preserving ecological balance and nurturing what philosophy refers to as human flourishing (or Eudaimonia in Greek).
-Put simply: happy person, happy public, and happy planet.
+Sustainable thriving is a model for cultivating shared prosperity while preserving ecological balance and nurturing what philosophy refers to as human flourishing (or Eudaimonia in Greek) in a way that also supports all other life on earth to flourish.
+Put simply: happy and healthy person, happy and healthy public, and happy and healthy planet.

 Earthville envisions a world in which sustainable thriving is the norm — the rule rather than the exception.
 And we truly believe we can get there if enough of us make the effort — and the effort is worthwhile even if we only make it partway there.